Update: March 7, 2023

 Scroll to read more about this piece as it was in progress; it was a fun one to document while underway.
-I am thrilled to be able to announce and share an image of the completed work today.
+I am thrilled to be able to share an image of the completed work.
 Symmetrical, this 25″ x 25″ circular cut paper piece is designed to hang diagonally as a diamond shape or display square on the wall.
 Much more information is available about this series on my “Floridala” page”.

 “Tree Frogs” nears completion